goharShoukat/goharShoukat/README.md

 ### Hi there 👋 Welcome to my Profile!
-I am Gohar and I love coding and prefer to keep everything open-source!
+I am Gohar and I love developing algorithms to meet challenges associated with climate change!

 - I am an Erasmus Scholar completing my M2 at Centrale Nantes in Marine Reneweable Energy